FaithCatholic/Joseph-code/readme.md

-instructions for succesfully running and using this script to call subscription genius's api and pull history data down from their backend
+# Instructions for succesfully running and using this script to call subscription genius's api and pull history data down
+from their backend

 *** using script ***